sandeep-gh/tailwind-tags/README.md

 # Tailwind Tags
-Injects tailwind  constructs into python namespace.
-User should find a little easier to write and manipulate tailwind style of your webpage.
-My primary use this module is with JustPy library a python based web development library/framework.
+Injects [tailwind](https://tailwindcss.com/)  constructs into python namespace.
+User should find little easier to write and manipulate tailwind style of your webpage.
+My primary use this module is with [JustPy](https://github.com/elimintz/justpy) library a python based web development library/framework.

 So instead of styling a component of with a long string such "bg-pink-400 ring-offset-red-200 justify-content-start text-black-800", using